Are you interested in working as a production operator for the largest private employer in Nova Scotia?

 Learning and development opportunities provide you with a variety of experiences that may lead to advancement or mobility opportunities within the facility.

 To become a production operator at Michelin in Nova Scotia, you need skills in areas like math, reading and document use.
-That is why we ask all new applicants to take a free online Essential Skills Assessment.
+That is why we ask all new applicants to take an online Essential Skills Assessment.

-If you reach the cutoff scores on the assessment, click on the "Submit Your Scores to Michelin" button at the end of the Essential Skills Assessment and complete the form.
-Be sure to select the plant for which you wish to apply.
+If you reach the cutoff scores on the assessment, click on the "Apply Now" button at the end of the Essential Skills Assessment.
+This will take you to our current job offers.
+Click on the career that you are interested in and complete the application.
+Be sure to have your Essential Skills User name ready as you will be asked for this on your application.

 Are you ready to apply?
 Begin by taking our free, online Essential Skills Assessment!